About University Studies

 In 2007, the University Academic Advising Center was the recipient of the University Exemplary Department Award, for excellence in developing and sustaining innovative and effective departmental approaches to advising at the undergraduate level.

-In 2017, University Studies expanded to include a new major, Explore Technology, for students who identify an interest in technology based majors.
+In 2017, US expanded to include a new major, Explore Technology, for students who identify an interest in technology based majors.

-In 2020, University Studies created a brand new scholarship mentoring program in collaboration with Enrollment Management, the Office of Scholarships & Financial Aid, existing Scholarship Mentoring Programs at Virginia Tech, and Undergraduate Education.
+In 2020, US created a brand new scholarship mentoring program in collaboration with Enrollment Management, the Office of Scholarships & Financial Aid, existing Scholarship Mentoring Programs at Virginia Tech, and Undergraduate Education.
 This new program was called HUB Scholarship Mentoring.
-This program was designed to mentor students who are first-generation, underrrepresented, and/or students with financial need identified by the Office of Scholarship and Financial Aid.
+This program was designed to mentor students who are first-generation, underrepresented, and/or students with financial need identified by the Office of Scholarship and Financial Aid.
 In short, HUB help students pursue academic success to renew their annually awarded scholarships.

 In 2021, Explore Technology is no longer offered as a major for incoming students.

-In 2021, University Studies changed names to University Studies & Scholarship Support to become more aligned with the variety of services offered within the department including HUB Scholarship Mentoring.
+In 2021, US changed names to University Studies & Scholarship Support to become more aligned with the variety of services offered within the department including HUB Scholarship Mentoring.

 Major Change Data

-Many students and families ask, which majors students choose after University Studies.
-The following infographics provide more information about future majors after University Studies.
+Many students and families ask, which majors students choose after US.
+The following infographics provide more information about future majors after US.

 - from 2020: